Midway Airlines (1993–2003): History

 Midway Airlines was formed out of Jet Express, a commuter air carrier that operated code sharing feeder services for Trans World Airlines (TWA) and USAir during the late 1980s and early 1990s.
-Midway initially began in November 1993 with Chicago Midway-New York LaGuardia service with two Fokker 100s.
+Midway began in November 1993 with Chicago Midway-New York LaGuardia service with two Fokker 100s.
 This service grew to establish a small hub at Chicago Midway International Airport by adding flights to Philadelphia, Boston, Allentown, Washington D.C., Orlando, Tampa, Dallas/Ft.
 Worth and Denver.
 A feeder operation was set up with Direct Air dba Midway Connection to serve many smaller regional cities from Chicago Midway Airport.
 Due to competition and limited gate space, Midway Airlines moved to Durham, North Carolina, and set up a hub at Raleigh-Durham International Airport (RDU) in early 1995.
 (Midway eventually moved its headquarters to Morrisville, North Carolina.)
 Midway's arrival at RDU coincided with the closure of an American Airlines hub, as they focused their assets in MIA after taking over the former Eastern Airlines hub.
 For several years Midway partnered with American Airlines and offered American Airlines AAdvantage miles in the RDU market.
 American Airlines also worked Midway's Revenue Management behind the scenes.
 The two airlines severed relations in 2000 and Midway introduced its own frequent flyer program and Revenue Management was brought in house.

 At the height of its operations, Midway offered almost 200 flights daily from RDU to 33 destinations on the East Coast, and was used by many passengers travelling between the Northeast and Southeast.

 Midway used a variety of aircraft while hubbed at RDU.
 Initially, the fleet consisted only of the Fokker 100.
 Midway added Airbus A320-200s to fly longer routes into the Caribbean; hurricane damage forced those plans to change and the A320s were deployed elsewhere.
 Midway began service to SJU, CUN, LAS and LAX but these routes eventually became unprofitable and the A320s were disposed of.
 Midway then obtained a large number of Bombardier CRJ-200s for expansion.
 By late 2000, the F100s became expensive to maintain and operate, so Midway began to replace them with Boeing 737-700s.
 In November 2000, Midway expanded nonstop service from RDU to San Jose (SJC).
 Additionally, they started nonstop service to Denver (DEN) and seasonal service to Steamboat Springs via the Yampa Valley Airport (HDN), both in Colorado.